divyasreeramesh610/Coding-Assesment_Marmeto/README.md

 •	Provided API

 Features:
          Created a page with the given description and design .
 This project have been made using  HTML , CSS and Javascript.
-This is a basic design for a shopify pages .
+This is a basic design for a  pages .
 Demo:
  To run this project Just download all the 3 files and store them in a single folder .Then open them through chrome .
 Use "open with " option .